Carlowrie Castle: The Hutchison family

-Carlowrie Castle in the twentieth century
+In the twentieth century

 The twentieth century was a tumultuous period for the castle.
-Thomas Hutchison passed away in 1900 after contracting a chill that rapidly developed into pneumonia.
+Thomas Hutchison died in 1900 after contracting a chill that rapidly developed into pneumonia.
 He was soon followed by his two sons, one to World War One and the other to a mountaineering accident.
 The tragedies left scars on the family that were never to heal fully, but in their own way contributed to the burgeoning career of Isobel Wylie Hutchison, endowing her with the independent financial means to fund her expeditions and enabling her to defy convention, steadfastly refusing to marry and settle down.
-Isobel was awarded the Mungo Park Medal by the Royal Scottish Geographical Society, for whom she later acted as Vice President.
+Isobel was awarded the Mungo Park Medal by the Royal Scottish Geographical Society, for whom she later acted as vice president.

-The castle was requisitioned in World War Two and used as a military base.
-By this point, Isobel was earning an independent income from the books and lectures she presented based on her adventures, and for the botanical specimens that she provided to collectors, museums and botanic gardens.

 Expeditions aside, Isobel lived at Carlowrie Castle and tended to the grounds throughout her life.
 She remained at the castle until her death in 1982 at the age of 93.